Bangerz: Songs and lyrical content

+Promotion

 Singles

 "We Can't Stop" was released as the lead single from Bangerz on June 3, 2013.
 It received generally mixed reviews from music critics, who were ambivalent towards its production and lyrics.
 The song peaked at number 2 on the US Billboard Hot 100, tying it with "Party in the U.S.A." as Cyrus' highest-peaking single in the country at the time.
 Internationally, it enjoyed varying success across Europe and Oceania, and peaked at number one in New Zealand.
 The accompanying music video was released on June 19, 2013, and was noted for depicting an increasingly provocative Cyrus, an effort begun with her third record Can't Be Tamed (2010).
 With 10.7 million views in its first day, the clip briefly held the Vevo record for the most views in 24 hours, before being surpassed by "Best Song Ever" by One Direction.
 It was also the fastest video to reach 100 million views, having done so in 37 days.